Published On: Feb 01 2013 12:03:46 PM CSTUpdated On: Feb 28 2013 12:45:58 PM CST

 Ed Koch, the outspoken former New York City mayor who typically greeted constituents with a "How'm I doin'?" died Friday at the age of 88.
 After serving three terms as mayor, he practiced law, hosted a radio show, was a newspaper columnist and made countless appearances on TV series as himself.
 Koch's ebullient personality made him a particular notable and popular public figure nationwide.

 Michael Bloomberg, current New York City mayor.
 A business magnate, politician and philanthropist, Bloomberg's net worth was $25 billion in 2012, making him the 10th-richest person in the United States.

 Rahm Emanual, current Chicago mayor.
-Emanuel previously served as the White House Chief of Staff to President Barack Obama, a member of the United States House of Representatives and as senior advisor to President Bill Clinton from 1993 to 1998.
+Emanuel previously served as the White House chief of staff to President Barack Obama, a member of the U.S. House of Representatives and as senior adviser to President Bill Clinton from 1993 to 1998.
 He is also Chicago's first Jewish mayor.